 What about muzzle brakes or suppressors?
 They're both fine for our classes, not a problem.

-I have a group of 4 or more shooters who want to do a private weekend class.
+I have a group of 4 to 6 shooters who want to do a private weekend class.
 Is this possible?
 Yes, just check with us about the weekend you'd like to book, and we will let you know about pricing and availability.
-Such weekends will need to be booked well in advance, and a deposit (non-refundable) may be required.
-The rate for private weekend classes will be negotiated in advance of your booking.
-Generally, it is around 50 to 70 percent higher than the regular weekend class for 4 shooters.
-If you have more shooters, the rate drops closer to the regular weekend rate.
+Such weekends will need to be booked well in advance, and a deposit (non-refundable) will be required.
+We will base the private weekend class on a six person minimum at 400 dollars each (2400 dollars).
+So for that amount, any lesser number can attend a private weekend class.

 Do you teach position shooting other than prone?
 Yes, but we do that within the setting of a private class.
 See private class details on the "course outline" page.